 Thanksgiving Prayers and Gratitude

-Thanksgiving is a day to give thanks for the blessings received during the year.
+Thanksgiving is a day dedicated to giving thanks for the blessings received during the year.
 It can also be a time for reflecting on the bounty of the Earth.
 Now that we have access to food year-round, we can feel disconnected from this aspect of Thanksgiving.
 After all, you can find pumpkin pie at a diner in summer, or order sliced roast turkey at a deli in the spring.
 Feeling gratitude for the riches of the earth, which supports all life, reminds us that even when we’re feeling a sense of lack or scarcity, the Earth graces us with food, water, land on which to build shelter, and more.

 Thanksgiving can also be a time for us to reflect on all that we are grateful for and to express our gratitude to others.
 In fact, doing so can have a positive effect not just on others but also ourselves.
 In a New York Times article, John Tierney suggests that “an attitude of gratitude” can lead to many mental and physical health benefits.
 Expressing gratitude can connect us to others and promote friendship, community, and stronger relationships.
 It’s easy to forget the importance of not just feeling but expressing thanks.